 SEO is how you make sure people searching for your business on the Internet find you.
 It’s how you get more visibility to your website or blog so you have more visitors, which means more leads and revenue for your small business.
-If you have a web presence and want customers to find you on the web, you need SEO.
+If you have a web presence and want customers to find you on the web, you need a proper SEO Strategy.
 Period.

 Before we go any further, know that SEO is not a quick fix that instantly doubles website traffic.
 It’s a bunch of little changes—optimizations—that add up over time with repetition to make your content show up higher on search engine results and attract the right visitors to your website or blog.

 Keyword research, creating SEO-friendly content, adding in the right meta information, link building, featuring in “featured snippets”—that’s a lot of little things to do.
 So you’ll need to hire a professional to handle it all as your business grows.
 But you can get a head start and build a strong foundation for your small business website with some simple DIY strategies for SEO.

 In many ways, SEO is about people and not search engines.
 You want to understand what your prospects are searching for online—what they seek, their intent, the words they use, and the type of content they consume—so you can offer relevant solutions in their own language, making your website more attractive, more real, and highly engaging.

 Modern search engines already do half the job for us.
 It used to be that you had to be exact with your search queries to get the right results.
 Today, you just google a word or a phrase, and magic happens even with typos.
 Google will autocorrect your query, show you a featured snippet from a webpage that other people searching for the same thing found useful, show related questions that people ask—all before showing you the actual search results (or ads).